 This art was similar to High Renaissance art, but more colorful and joyous.

 Mannerism / Late Renaissance: (1530s – early 1600s)

 This was a movement at the end of the Renaissance period when artists represented their emotions and imagination with visual dissonance and instability.
 This art usually included distorted and twisted figures and used unnatural colors and light sources.

 - Famous Artists: El Greco, Pontromo, Rosso

 Baroque Period (1600 – 1750)

 An art period with highly ornate embellished depictions of important events including royalty or religious stories.
-Artists focused on using deep colors, lots of details, movement, and high contrast of light and dark.
+Artists focused on using deep colors, lots of details, asymmetry, movement, drama, symbols and high contrast of light and dark.
 This period is often associated with the Catholic Counter-Reformation since it pushed back against the plainness of Protestant art.

 Rococo / Late Baroque (1702-1780)

 This art movement within the Baroque period was even more extravagant than regular Baroque.
 Artists used a theatrical level of drama with elaborate details and focused on the lifestyle of the aristocrats.

 - Famous Artists: Watteau, Boucher, Fragonard